martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0a_assignment_1a/dev/thesis_statements.md

 ### Statement:

-Self-disclosure in Facebook fulfills the human need for affiliation.
+1. Self-disclosure in Facebook fulfills the human need for affiliation.
+(Park, Jin, & Annie Jin, 2011)
+2. Facebook self-disclosure and it's relation to the human need for affiliation.
 (Park, Jin, & Annie Jin, 2011)

 ## Exposition